 County Courthouse – Carmel

 Location: 20 County Center Avenue / Highway 301

 Built: 2005 – 2008

 Architect: Preiss / Breismeister Architects

 Description: The building faces west and is a four story buff colored brick, concrete and glass structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of Carmel to the south of the old courthouse.
 The first story has white colored concrete siding.
 The west front has a large octagonal tower with arched entrance on the first story and large vertical window above.
 The windows are vertical and the green colored roof is hipped.

 N – Dutchess County

 E – Fairfield County, Connecticut

 W – Orange County